 Ariel and her team are currently working hard on Long Lost Family Series 10.
 The forthcoming Series 10 will air later this year.

 Ariel and her team are also working hard on two brand new programmes in the series Born Without Trace.
 Click the link to read why The Guardian believes “my heart hurts” to be the most fitting encapsulation of Born Without Trace.

 Long Lost Family Special: Born Without Trace

-Since 2011 Ariel has worked as the primary research consultant to Wall To Wall Television, makers of ‘Who Do You Think You Are?’ on the highly successful and award-winning series ‘Long Lost Family‘ for ITV1.
+Since 2011 Ariel has worked as the consultant social work and research lead on the highly successful and award-winning series ‘Long Lost Family‘ for ITV1.
 In this series, separated family members are successfully traced and reunited by Ariel who provides appropriate professional support.
-Ariel’s work with Long Lost Family will continue into 2018 for series 9 of the show which will air in 2019.

 The Great Train Robbery

 A film documentary, A Tale of Two Thieves, released in 2014, claims to solve one of the Great Train Robbery mysteries that dogged investigators at the time – the identity of the infamous “Ulsterman”, credited with being the inside man at the Royal Mail.
 The film-makers employed Ariel Bruce to identify him.
 She is extensively interviewed as part of the film , See The Great Train Robber unmasked: The Irish Independent, 5th October 2014.
 And also Great Train Robbery cash was passed on to Catholic church, claims film’, Duncan Campbell, The Guardian 2nd September 2014.